Overview

 EIP

-The Elastic IP (EIP) service enables your cloud resources to communicate with the Internet using static public IP addresses and scalable bandwidths.
-EIPs can be bound to or unbound from ECSs, BMSs, virtual IP addresses, NAT gateways, or load balancers.
-Various billing modes are provided to meet different service requirements.
+EIPs can be bound to or unbound from ECSs, BMSs, virtual IP addresses, NAT gateways, and load balancers.

-Each EIP can be used by only one cloud resource at a time.
-An EIP must be in the same region as the resource it is bound to.
-Cross-region EIP bounding is not supported.
+Each EIP can be bound to only one cloud resource at a time and both should be in the same region.

 Bandwidth refers to the maximum amount of data that can be transmitted in a given amount of time (generally one second).
 A larger bandwidth value indicates a stronger transmission capability.
 Bandwidth is classified into public bandwidth and private bandwidth.